radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 What lovely gardens.
 It looks like each garden file contains an ASCII image.
 These images are combined to create the community garden page located at https://radicle.xyz/garden.

-Like our git repo, Radicle stores issue and proposal chains locally and distributes them over the IPFS network.
+Like our git repo, Radicle stores your issues and patches locally and distributes them over the IPFS network.
 To look at a list of issues we'll run ``$ rad issue list`` while inside the git repo.

 ::

   $ rad issue list
-  state    issue #   title                        author        updated open     1         Patch proposal not accepted  juliendonck   2019-01-25 13:27
+  state    #   title                         author    updated open     1   Patch proposal not accepted   janedoe   2019-03-04T16:41:47Z

 There's only one issue for this project at the moment.
 Let's take a closer look with ``$ rad issue show 1``.

 ::

   $ rad issue show 0
-  open  0  Patch proposal not accepted  Julien Donck  2019-03-04T16:41:47Z
+  open  0  Patch proposal not accepted  janedoe  2019-03-04T16:41:47Z

   **State:** open
   **Labels:** []